 When was it first used?: 1974

-What makes this rifle one of the best?: The AK-74 replaced the venerable AK-47
+What makes this rifle one of the best?: The AK-74 replaced the AKM, itself a version of the AK-47

 The AK-74 differs from its venerable predecessor by the fact that it uses the smaller, and lighter, 5.45 mm rounds.
 It saw extensive during the ill-fated Soviet occupation of Afghanistan.

-This rifle has a side-folding stock, 16.3-inch barrel and total length of 37 inches.
-It has recently undergone some Western-style modifications to include a skeletonized stock, and rail accessory mounting system to name but a few.
+This rifle has a side-folding stock, a 16.3-inch barrel, and a total length of 37 inches.
+It has recently undergone some modifications to include a skeletonized stock, and rail accessory mounting system to name but a few.

 Design company and country of origin: TrackingPoint - USA